Building Energy Flexibility

 PhD Candidate in Building Energy Flexibility, Demand Response & Data-Driven Energy Analysis for Buildings

-Østfold University College, Norway
+Østfold University of Applied Sciences, Norway

 Research focus